|

 trilogy.
 Unfortunately, Lucas's "original vision" is a lot suckier than we

-would have ever expected, and it left the vast majority of STAR WARS fans
+would have ever expected, and it left the vast majority of Star Wars fans

 screaming for the versions they grew up with to come back.